 Why Is Antelope Canyon Famous?

-Photos of the geologic wonder have been seen in magazines like National Geographic as well as on wallpaper for Windows computers.
-Even if you’ve never been to Antelope Canyon, you have probably seen it.
-In fact, a photo from the canyon once sold for $6.5 million.
+Photos of the geologic wonder have been seen in magazines like National Geographic as well as on wallpapers for Windows computers.
+Even if you’ve never been to Antelope Canyon, you have probably seen it but just didn't realize it.

 Which Canyon Should I Visit?

-This means that when the sun is positioned directly above the canyon, light beams will shine into the canyon floor, making great opportunities for photos.
-Because of this particular effect, this is the more popular canyon for professional photographers.
-Although it is important to note that these beams can only be seen in just the right conditions.
+This means that when the sun is positioned directly above the canyon, thin light beams will shine into the canyon floor, making great opportunities for photos.
+However, keep in mind that these beams can only be seen in just the right conditions.

 Lower Antelope Canyon was the first portion of Antelope Canyon to be discovered.
 It has a V-shape, meaning that it is very narrow at the bottom and wider at the top.
-This allows for maximum sunlight, revealing beautiful striated colors in the rock.
-Lower Antelope Canyon also has a number of famous formations such as the Shark, the Old Lady, and the Seal.
-A final benefit of Lower Antelope Canyon is that it is less popular, meaning you typically have more time to explore and can frequently get photos without others standing in them.
+This allows for maximum sunlight, revealing beautiful colors in the rock.
+Lower Antelope Canyon also has a number of famous formations.
+The most striking ones include the Shark, the Lady in the Wind, and the Lion.

 Why Do I Need Tickets for Antelope Canyon?

-Antelope Canyon is a sacred site for the Navajo people.
+Antelope Canyon is located on Navajo land and is a sacred site for the Navajo people.
 In fact, the canyon is blessed periodically in order to give thanks to the elements that continue to form it.

 Admission is also needed in order to ensure that this landmark is preserved and appropriately enjoyed by all.
-As the canyon has become incredibly popular, limited tickets prevent too much traffic from damaging it while also controlling the number of visitors so that those who attend can get the best experience.
+As the canyon has become incredibly popular, limited tickets prevent too much traffic from damaging it.
+Controlling the number of visitors also ensures that those who visit can get the best experience.

 How Do I Get Tickets for Antelope Canyon?

 Tickets operate on a first-come, first-served basis.
 Visitors must book with a certified Navajo tour group.
 There are currently five groups that provide tours for Upper Antelope Canyon and two groups that provide tours for Lower Antelope Canyon.

 In addition to booking directly with a tour provider, you can get tickets for Antelope Canyon by booking a tour with MaxTour.
 We partner with Ken’s Lower Antelope Canyon Tours to ensure that our guests have the best possible Antelope Canyon experience.